letsrockit/public/uelyifn5c3rlbxm-tools-internal-engineer.md

 #### San Francisco, CA

 ### Quick Summary
-PIX System is a growing San Francisco company providing industry-leading secure collaboration products serving the entertainment industry, including major film studios, production companies, and creative talent.
+We are a growing San Francisco company providing industry-leading secure collaboration products serving the entertainment industry, including major film studios, production companies, and creative talent.
 We are also a team of talented, cooperative individuals who enjoy our work and the people we work with.

 ### What Will You Do?
-As a member of the Platform Team, you’ll be creating and extending the PIX platform that powers collaboration across the film industry.
+As a member of the Platform Team, you’ll be creating and extending our platform that powers collaboration across the film industry.
 This includes building and extending back-end services for media processing, storage, encryption, and secure delivery worldwide to thousands of industry professionals.
 You will be tackling complex problems ranging from low-level video processing to high level APIs and everything in between.
-Our engineers must work cross-functionally on multiple codebases and services to ensure the PIX platform is scalable, efficient, and secure.
+Our engineers must work cross-functionally on multiple codebases and services to ensure our platform is scalable, efficient, and secure.

 ### Responsibilities
-+ Design, implement, and maintain PIX System platform services
++ Design, implement, and maintain our platform services
 + Build distributed services that auto-scale, self-heal, and automatically deploy to the cloud
 + Integrate internal and 3rd party components to build out functionality
 + Implement APIs for internal and external services